The Pultrusion Report | Tencom

 Written by Tencom Ltd. | 7/7/22 5:02 PM

 Plastics.
 What comes to mind when you hear that word?
 Unfortunately for many people, it’s some version of this image.
-We’ve been haunted by pictures of overflowing landfills and polluted natural environments filled with containers, packaging, and inexpensive consumer goods that by design have an extremely short lifetime.
+We’ve been haunted by images of overflowing landfills and polluted natural environments filled with containers, packaging, and inexpensive consumer goods that, by design, have extremely short lifetimes.

 Thermoplastic vs. Thermoset Materials